-Grupo Elektra, S.A.B. de C.V. filed before the Chambers of the Federal Court of Administrative Justice a lawsuit for annulment against the income tax credit for the 2010 tax year, which was resolved in the sense of confirming the tax credit on October 14, 2020.
+Grupo Elektra, S.A.B. de C.V. filed a nullity lawsuit before the TFJA against the tax credit determined for income tax for the 2010 fiscal year, which was confirmed on October 14, 2020.

-On November 30, 2020, the Company filed a lawsuit for direct protection (amparo) against such judgment before the Collegiate Circuit Courts, which was resolved in session of October 11, 2022, in the sense of protecting the Company so that the Federal Court of Administrative Justice would issue a new judgment in which it would duly study all the arguments of the lawsuit, However, on March 1, 2023, the Court again confirmed the tax credit, for which reason a new injunction was presented and is currently pending to be resolved by the Collegiate Courts.
+Against that judgment, on November 30, 2020, an amparo lawsuit was presented before the TCC, which was resolved on October 11, 2022, granting the amparo so the TFJA would issue a new judgment in which it would duly study all the arguments made by the Company.

+Accordingly, on March 1, 2023, the TFJA, in alleged compliance with the previous amparo judgment, again confirmed the tax credit determined.

+Dissatisfied, on April 17, 2023, the company filed a new amparo lawsuit before the TCC, which is currently pending resolution.

-The historical contingency of this matter amounts to Ps.
+The historical contingency for this matter amounts to Ps.
 2,004,761,834.